Health and Wellness

 114 Knight Hall, (307)766-6228

-Nontraditional & Gender Programs and the Veterans Service Center, parts of the Dean of Students Office, serve nontraditional students, women students, veterans, and GLBTQIA students through four student centers with peer connections and programming aimed at helping students to be successful at UW.
+Nontraditional & Gender Programs, part of the Dean of Students Office, serve nontraditional students, women students, and GLBTQIA students through three student centers with peer connections and programming aimed at helping students to be successful at UW.

-Nontraditional Student Center: The Nontraditional Student Center (NSC) serves as a supportive student center conveniently located in Wyoming Union 104 (766-6258) where nontraditional students or adult learners gather to study, use computers, socialize, meet other students, have an adult conversation, and find out information and resources for financial aid, community services, and academic support while at UW.
+Nontraditional Student Center: The Nontraditional Student Center (NSC) serves as a supportive student center conveniently located in Wyoming Union 104 (766-6258) where nontraditional students or adult learners gather to study, use computers, socialize, meet other students, have an adult conversation, and find out information and resources for financial aid and scholarships, community services, and academic support while at UW.
 The NSC is also a location where many UW commuter students meet and work from while on the Laramie campus.
 Nontraditional students are students over 25 years of age, married, single parents, veterans, commuters, or students returning to college after several years away.
-The ASUW Nontraditional Student Council also works with the NSC.
 For more information, visit the web site at www.uwyo.edu/ntscenter.

 Women's Center: Women's leadership and women's issues are also of concern to the Women's Center, regardless if you are a traditional or nontraditional undergraduate or graduate woman student.
+Programs like women in Math, Science and Engineering and LACES for Military Women are offered along with other programming of interest to women.
 Student computers and resources are available in Union 102 (766-6797).
 For more information, visit the web site at www.uwyo.edu/womenscenter.

 Rainbow Resource Center: The Rainbow Resource Center (RRC) serves as a resource for gay, lesbian, bisexual, transgender, queer (GLBTQIA) students, faculty and staff, their family and friends as well as the larger Laramie community.
 The RRC provides support, advocacy, education, the facilitation of programs, and a library of over 800 books on GLTBQIA issues.
 The center also has many other resources, including magazine titles, movies, network-connected computers with printing, and references to other services that are queer-friendly.
-Spectrum and QAN, UW's GLTBQIA organizations also work closely with the RRC.
 Students gather to study, relax, and socialize in a safe environment.
 The RRC is located in Union 106.
 For more information, call (307) 766-3478 or visit the web site at www.uwyo.edu/rrc.

 Associated Students of the University of Wyoming (ASUW)